FastAndCheap/fork-instead/README.md

 issues and pull requests.

-You can also toggle automatically locking the conversation and closing the issue or pull request using the `auto-lock` and `auto-close` options respectively.
+You can also toggle automatically locking the conversation and closing the issue or pull request using the `lock` and `close` options respectively.
 The default behavior is to both lock and close.

 Note that a token with write permissions for issues and/or pull requests is required (as necessary).